A walk in tub eliminates the safety hazard inherent in traditional bathtubs by eliminating the need to step over the side.

 7. Spa World Venzi Vz3060 Soaking Walk-In Bathtub

-The Spa World Venzi is aimed more at younger users who like a good soak but don’t necessarily like the idea of climbing over the side of the tub.
-It looks simple because it is.
-But it’s also practical, affordable, compact and stylish.
-So if you are tired of taking your life in your hands getting in and out of your standard tub you now have a viable option.
+The Spa World Venzi looks simple because it is.
+But it’s also practical, affordable, compact, and stylish.
+So, if you are tired of taking your life in your hands getting in and out of your standard tub, you now have a viable option.

 Flaws: Don’t look for water or air jets.
 Or a seat for that matter.
-This is a minimalist walk in tub for those not suffering any particular limitation on their movement.
-People like runners, weight lifters and such.
+This is a minimalist walk in tub for those not suffering any particular limitation.

 8. Mecor Walk-in Whirlpool Bathtub

 This is a slightly stripped-down version of the Anzzi we profiled above.
-Basically what it’s missing are the water jets.
+Basically, what it’s missing are the water jets.
 But if you’re the kind who just likes to sink into a warm bath and soak you’ll love this tub.
-It’s handsome, durable, the lack of jets makes it easy to install and it’s relatively affordable.
-As walk in tubs go.
+It’s handsome, durable, easy to install, and relatively affordable.

 What we like: Strong, well-positioned safety rails.
-A 20 inch wide seat with padded headrest.
-Tall sides that let you enjoy a full body soak.
+A 20-inch wide seat with padded headrest.
+Tall sides that let you enjoy a full-body soak.
 And the slip-resistant floor is very effective at grabbing the bottom of your feet.
-It also looks good and is relatively easy to install.

 9. Mecor Low Walk-in Bathtub